Are Blockchain Companies Creating Actual Value for Investors?

 Whatever their secret is, Block.one, the company that is behind EOS, has been able to attract funding on terms that many in the existing financial world have a hard time accepting.

 Where Is Blockchain?

 One of the most common objections to cryptocurrency is that it, unlike fiat currency, isn't “real”.
 This is a somewhat spurious argument, as fiat currency is merely a representation of government debt that literally is the absence of value.
 The big difference between the two systems is really where the ledger is stored, and who has the ability to modify the records that store value.

 Until this point in history, governments or central banks have controlled the issue of currency.
-When money was metal, this was a far simpler to explain.
-Now that we use made-up central bank debt money, many people have a hard time grasping that there is literally nothing real underling the global financial system.
+When money was metal, this was far simpler to explain.
+Now that we use made-up central bank debt money, many people have a hard time grasping that there is literally nothing real underlying the global financial system.